Physics tutor near me in Fort Lauderdale, FL

 Distance Calculation for Non-Constant Velocity

-Saloni taught 12 days ago
+Saloni taught about 1 month ago

 The Student reviewed mechanics concepts, including conservation of momentum, energy, impulse, projectile motion, and springs on inclined planes.
 They practiced problem-solving techniques, focusing on setting up equations and applying relevant formulas.
 The Tutor assigned additional AP-level practice problems and planned to review electricity and magnetism in the next session.